ma-zni/predicting_number_of_comments_MMC/README.md

 # predicting_number_of_comments_MMC
-Model for predicting number of comments on Slovenian MMC
+Model for predicting number of comments on MMC RTV Slovenia.